thethemefoundry/developer-docs/make/hooks.md

 apply_filters( 'make_css_add', $data );
 ```

-Filter CSS as it is registered.
+Filter: Modify CSS rules as they are registered.

 ##### Returns: